Bjorn-Strom/FSS/public/documentation/Giraffe.md

 - `fontFaces': FontFaceRule list list -> string * XmlNode`
   - Takes a list with lists of font face rules, creates a fontface and returns its name and style node. place this style node in the children list of `head` and then use the font face name in your html element of choice.

+- `keyframes': Keyframes list -> string`
+    - Takes a list of keyframes rules, creates a keyframe, inserts it into the dom and returns the font name.
+      This font name can then be used when creating other rules.

 ## Examples
 Using `Fss.Giraffe` is as simple as: